Juan L. Varona

 direction of professor José J. Guadalupe (Chicho).

-I am Professor in the
+I am Full Professor in the

 Universidad of La Rioja.

-Usually, I teach Numerical Analysis and
+Usually, I teach Numerical Analysis, Mathematical Analysis

-Mathematical Analysis in the Degree of Mathematics,
+and Theory of Numbers in the Degree of Mathematics,

 as well as some courses of TeX.